utiso/dorkbot/README.md

 Options:
 * wapiti_dir - wapiti base directory containing bin/wapiti (default: tools/wapiti/)
-* modules - space-delimited list of modules to perform (default: "blindsql exec file permanentxss sql xss")
+* args - space-delimited list of additional arguments

 Prune
 =====
 The prune flag iterates through all targets, computes the fingerprints in memory, and deletes any target matching a blacklist item or fingerprint.
 The result is a database of only scannable urls.
 It honors (a subset of) the options specified in SCANNER_OPTIONS as follows:

 * blacklist - file containing (regex) patterns to blacklist from scans (default: blacklist.txt)
-* log - log file to append prune activity (default: prints to stdout)
 * random - evaluate urls in random order when computing fingerprints